sanjay-murmu-au9/interviewPreparation-2025/README.md

 the update process is eventual. some user might receive old data but eventually all the data is updated to the latest data;
 3. Weak Consistency: No consistency within the nodes

+# CAP Theorem :- for a distributed System the CAP Theorem state that it is possible to attain only two properties and the third would be compromised.
+C:- consistence
+A:- Availability
+P: Partition Tolerance (most importance) :- distributor server
+here:-CAP theorm is only allowed either CP or AP Not CA bcs Partion Tolerance is important in distributor server;

+# What is Lamport Clock:- TO check time zone eg if we have three server in different time zone
+to get exact time data update it is measure using lamport clock;

+# Scalability:-